betteriot/betteriot-principles/README.md

 ### ?.
 The vendor MUST allow users to access their collected data, free of charge.

-Assessment: The vendor submits links to public documentation explaining how to export collected data, and a link to the respective section in terms & conditions.
+Assessment: The vendor submits a link to public documentation explaining how to export collected data, and a link to the respective section in terms & conditions.

 Example: TODO

 ### ?.
 The vendor MUST make clear to users how the collected data is used.

-Assessment: The vendor submits links to its privacy policy explaining how the collected data is used.
+Assessment: The vendor submits a link to its public privacy policy explaining how the collected data is used.

 Example: TODO

 ### ?.
 The vendor MUST allow users to delete their collected data.

-Assessment: The vendor submits links to public documentation explaining how to delete collected data, to "be forgotten".
+Assessment: The vendor submits a link to public documentation explaining how to delete collected data, to "be forgotten".

 Example: TODO

 ### ?.
 The vendor MUST allow users to migrate their collected data to another backend.

-Assessment: The vendor submits links to public documentation explaining how to export collected data, and a link to the respective section in terms & conditions.
+Assessment: The vendor submits a link to public documentation explaining how to export collected data, and a link to the respective section in terms & conditions.

 Example: TODO

 ### ?.
 The vendor MUST allow users to easily opt out of direct marketing based on their collected data.

-Assessment: The vendor submits links to public documentation explaining how to opt out of direct marketing based on the collected data.
+Assessment: The vendor submits a link to public documentation explaining how to opt out of direct marketing based on the collected data.

 Example: TODO

 ### ?.
 The vendor MUST allow users to restrict the use of their collected data.

-Assessment: The vendor submits links to public documentation explaining how to restrict the use of the collected data.
+Assessment: The vendor submits a link to public documentation explaining how to restrict the use of the collected data.

 Example: TODO

 ### ?.
 The vendor MUST allow users to update their collected data.

-Assessment: The vendor submits links to public documentation explaining how to update the collected data.
+Assessment: The vendor submits a link to public documentation explaining how to update the collected data.

 Example: TODO

 ### ?.
 The vendor MUST allow users to stop automated decisions being made, if there are personal legal or significant consequences.

-Assessment: The vendor submits links to public documentation explaining how to stop automated decisions and get a human to re-evaluate the decision.
+Assessment: The vendor submits a link to public documentation explaining how to stop automated decisions and get a human to re-evaluate the decision.

 Example: TODO